 In Traditional Chinese Medicine (TCM), hawthorn berries are plants that belong to the 'Herbs that relieve Food Stagnation' category.
 These herbs typically possess digestive and Food moving properties as they relate to the Stomach and Spleen.
 Some of these herbs are high in digestive enzymes and have varying specific abilities to help with the digestion of food.

 Hawthorn berries also taste Sour and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like hawthorn berries help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like hawthorn berries help with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such hawthorn berries are thought to target the Spleen, the Stomach, the Heart and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 The Chinese hawthorn fruit has demonstrated efficacy in lowering blood cholesterol and the risk of cardiovascular diseases, anti-inflammatory and anti-tumour activities.1